 - Schwinn road-tuned N LITENED GOLD® triple-butted aluminum frame and fork

-- Shimano Claris 16-speed drivetrain with compact crank and Claris shifters
+- Shimano Claris 16-speed drivetrain with a compact crank and Claris shifters

 - Promax aluminum caliper brakes

 - Alex X2200 double-wall rims with Schwinn® aluminum road hubs.